simplertasks/aicommandscript/examples/AICS-master-template.md

 ### 📚 Study Card

 !
-Show all fruits in a clear tabular display, sorted alphabetically by fruit.
+Show [fruits] in a clear tabular display, sorted alphabetically by fruit.
-!
-Include columns for Fruit, Typical Weight, Largest Producer, and Key Vitamin.

 ---